Tangent curves to degenerating hypersurfaces: Hypersurface degenerations

 The following result emphasises the mildly pathological nature of the logarithmic scheme $\Xcal_0$.

-\begin{lemma} The logarithmic scheme $\Xcal_0$ is not logarithmically smooth.\end{lemma} \begin{proof} Since we work in characteristic zero, it is equivalent to show that $\Xcal_0$ is not logarithmically regular.
+\begin{lemma} The logarithmic scheme $\Xcal_0$ is not logarithmically smooth.\end{lemma} \begin{proof} It is enough to show that $\Xcal_0$ is not logarithmically regular \cite[Theorem~3.5.1]{OgusBook}.
 Let $x \in D$ be a singular point of the divisor and let $g \in \OO_{X,x}$ be the germ of a local equation for $D$.
 A local chart for the logarithmic structure is given by $\N \to \OO_X, 1 \mapsto g$.
 Thus, using the notation of \cite[Definition 2.2]{Niziol}, the ideal generated by the non-invertible part of the logarithmic structure is

 and so $\OO_{X,x}/I_{X,x}\OO_{X,x} = \OO_{D,x}$, which is not regular since $x$ is a singular point of $D$.
 We thus conclude that $\Xcal_0$ is not logarithmically smooth at $x$. \end{proof}

 \begin{remark} The structure morphism from $\Xcal_0$ to the trivial logarithmic point satisfies the conditions to be a \emph{generically logarithmically smooth family}, as defined in \cite[Definition 2.1]{FFRSmoothingToroidal}. \end{remark}